kalexandriabond/cog_neuro_methods/about.md

     Course policies and information.
 ---

-# Cognitive Neuroscience Resaerch Methods (Spring 2022)
+# Cognitive Neuroscience Research Methods (Spring 2022)
 {:.no_toc}

 ## Table of contents